maydayv7/creek/flask/README.md

 # Backend

+> [!NOTE]
+> Python 3.11 is the preferred version for running the backend

 This project provides a unified AI backend for image generation, inpainting, background removal, and captioning.
 It supports two modes of operation:

 ## 1. Local Server (`index.py`)